Federal Judge Says Terrorist Who Tried to Blow Up NY Bridge Keeps His Citizenship

 A court filing last year in a U.S. District Court argued Faris lied on immigration papers about his terrorist affiliations.
 The filing logically noted that wanting to blow up the bridge showed a lack of commitment to the Constitution.

-Federal Judge Staci Yanle disagree and ruled this month in favor of Faris.
+Federal Judge Staci Yanle disagreed and ruled this month in favor of Faris.
 She said that there was not enough evidence to prove that any misrepresentations influenced the decision to grant him citizenship.

 “American citizenship is precious, and the government carries a heavy burden of proof when attempting to divest a naturalized citizen of his or her citizenship,” the crazy judge wrote on July 11.